haemtim/touchpad-gestures-install-script/README.md

 Edit the script: \
 `sudo nano install-touch-gestures.sh` <br>

-Replace "your_username" in the first line with your username.
+Replace "YOUR_USERNAME" in the first line with your username.
 Exit by pressing control+x, confirm with "y", then enter. \

 Update permissons of the file so it can be executed: \
 `sudo chmod +x install-touch-gestures.sh` <br>